 Get involved in our mental health and wellbeing strategy

 The NHS in Devon is working on a Mental Health and Wellbeing Strategy, which will set out the vision and priorities for mental health and wellbeing across Devon.
-We’d like your help to develop and finalise key parts of the strategy – Click here to find out more and get involved.

 Mental illness is relatively common in Devon and people with serious mental illness experience poorer health outcomes than the general population.
 However, much less money is spent on mental health in Devon (when out-of-area placements are excluded) than in other similar areas of the country, and services are locally are not as widely available as they need to be to ensure the best outcomes for people.